If Beale Street Could Talk (film): Plot

-Tish visits Fonny in jail as he awaits trial and reveals to him that she is pregnant with their baby.
-Fonny is excited to be a father, but saddened that the birth might be while he is still behind bars.
-Later, Tish tells her parents, Sharon and Joseph, and sister, Ernestine, about her pregnancy.
-Though worried for her, Tish's family is supportive and decide to invite Fonny's family over to share the news.
+Tish visits Fonny in jail as he awaits trial and reveals that she is pregnant with their baby.
+Fonny is excited to be a father, but saddened that the birth might be while he is behind bars.
+Tish tells her parents, Sharon and Joseph, and sister, Ernestine, about her pregnancy.
+Though worried for her, Tish's family is supportive and invite Fonny's family over to share the news.

-Frank, Fonny's father, is excited, however, Fonny's highly religious mother declares that as the child was conceived out of wedlock, Tish and her child are damned.
-Frank hits Ms. Hunt and, disgusted, she leaves with her daughters.
-As she's leaving, Sharon reminds her that she has just condemned her own grandchild, leaving her emotionally distraught as she is escorted away.
+Fonny's divorced father Frank is excited but Fonny's mother Alice declares that as the child was conceived out of wedlock, Tish and her child are damned.
+Frank hits his ex-wife and, as Alice is leaving with her daughters, Sharon reminds her that she has just condemned her own grandchild.

 In a bar, Frank and Joseph discuss how the former is worried about paying for a child and Fonny's legal expenses, but Joseph convinces him that they will be able to provide for their grandchild the same way they provided for their own children.

-Sharon travels to Victoria's native Puerto Rico to plead with her to change her testimony.
-She tries to convince her she mistakenly identified Fonny as her rapist, but Victoria refuses.
-Questioning whether Victoria could have seen her rapist's face in the dark, Victoria says the police told her to identify Fonny in a line-up, and she did so.
+Sharon travels to Victoria's native Puerto Rico to plead with her to change her testimony but Victoria refuses.
+Victoria says the police told her to identify Fonny in the line-up.
 When Sharon gently touches her, Victoria begins to scream.
-An elderly woman overhears the commotion and comes to take Victoria away.
-Discouraged by the seeming hopelessness of his case and the constant trial delays, Tish gives birth to her son without Fonny, who eventually accepts a plea deal.
+An elderly woman takes Victoria away.
+Tish gives birth to her son without Fonny, who eventually accepts a plea deal.

 Tish and their child, Alonzo Jr., visit Fonny in prison.
-They share snacks together while looking forward to Fonny's eventual release.
+They share snacks while looking forward to Fonny's release.